-The most common use for running command files is to stop and restart non-VSS-aware databases (such as Windows 2000) that you want to back up with Symantec System Recovery.
+When you use command files (.exe, .cmd, .bat) during a backup, stop and restart non-VSS-aware databases (Windows 2000) that you want to back up with Symantec System Recovery.

 Any command files that you specify in the Command File Settings panel can be deployed using one of two different methods.
 You can choose to deploy command files as a software delivery policy to a resource target.
 Or, you can specify a UNC path to a folder on a network share where the command files reside.
 You need to specify the user name and password to access the folder location with create, read, and write privileges.